appetizerio/replaykit/README.md

 `appetizer-toolkit` is a command line tool, available on Windows 7+, MacOS Mavericks+ and Linux.
 It also comes with SDK for [Python](https://github.com/appetizerio/appetizer-toolkit-py) and [Nodejs](https://github.com/appetizerio/appetizer-toolkit-js). `appetizer-toolkit` requires `adb` to be present in `PATH`.

-Please submit an issue for bugs, enhancements and feature requests.
+Please submit issues for bug reports, enhancements and feature requests.
 Pull requests are welcomed too.

 ## Installation
-For Linux and MacOS, download the executable (`appetiezr-toolkit-darwin-x64` for MacOS and `appetizer-toolkit-linux-x64` for Linux); For Windows, download and unzio `appetizer-toolkit-win.zip`.
+The executable file can be found in the `darwin/` for macOS, `win32/` for Windows and `linux/` for Ubuntu, Fedora and Centos.
 You might want to add to PATH to use the tool globally.
+Linux and macOS build are both 64-bit and Windows build is 32-bit (compatible with 64-bit as WOW)

 ```
-usage: appetizer-toolkit-linux-x64 [-h] {version,trace,adb,devices,plan} ...
+usage: appetizer [-h] {version,trace,adb,devices,plan} ...

 positional arguments:
   {version,trace,adb,devices,plan}